-- Payment terms: How much time you have to pay us after we've issued you an invoice.
+- Payment terms: The time you have to pay after we issue an invoice.
 Typically, this is 30 days.

-- Credit line: The maximum balance for all the monthly invoiced accounts that you're responsible for.
-This balance is made up of all unpaid advertising costs, including charges that have and haven't yet been invoiced.
+- Credit line: The maximum balance for all the monthly invoiced accounts for which you're responsible.
+This balance is made up of all unpaid advertising costs, including charges that have and have not yet been invoiced.

 Once you agree to these terms, we'll convert your account to the monthly invoicing setting.
 But remember that if you exceed either your payment terms or credit line, your ads may be slowed or stopped.
 We'll email your invoice on the first day of the month, with instructions on how you can pay.

 Using a credit line for multiple accounts

 As we mentioned, monthly invoicing is often used to pay for multiple accounts.
 Here's an example of how it would work with two accounts:

 Suppose you had two accounts on monthly invoicing and a $20,000 credit line.
 Let's say the two accounts' unpaid costs -- invoiced and not yet invoiced -- add up to $15,000, as shown in the table below.

 |Total unpaid costs||$6,000||$9,000||$15,000|